heartcombo/simple_form/README.md

 <% end %>
 ```

 In some cases you may want to disable labels, hints or error.
-Or you may wan to configure the html
+Or you may want to configure the html
 of any of them:

 ```erb